CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 CloudM takes a snapshot of your destination using the Export Migration API which utilises storage containers.
 'Storage Account Name' and 'Storage Account Key' are required for both (Office 365 and Azure Hosted).

-Change Conditions: Only avilable if the options SharePoint Migration API is enabled.
+Change Conditions: Only avialable if the option SharePoint Migration API is enabled.

 ### Storage Account Name (dynamic) <a name="stoaccname"></a>
 {: .no_toc }